The Parliamentary Commissioner for the Armed Forces

-For example, on the instructions of Parliament or its Defence Committee, the Commissioner must investigate critical incidents in the Bundeswehr and report on his findings.
+For example, on the instructions of Parliament or its Defence Committee, the Commissioner must investigate critical incidents in the Bundeswehr and report on her findings.

-In addition, the Commissioner must submit an annual report on his work.
+In addition, the Commissioner must submit an annual report on her work.
 The Commissioner"s duties also include the obligation to be present in the Bundestag if requested by Parliament or the Defence Committee.

 Guardian of basic rights and principles

 Since the first Parliamentary Commissioner for the Armed Forces took up office in 1959, the Bundestag has issued no instructions and the Defence Committee has done so on only 25 occasions.
 The Commissioner therefore works primarily on her own initiative.